Chris Boswell: 2018

-2019 season
+2019

 Boswell rebounded in 2019, going 29 for 31 (93.5%) on field goal attempts and a perfect 28 for 28 on extra point attempts.

-2020 season
+2020

-On November 8, 2020, in a game at AT&T Stadium against the Dallas Cowboys, Boswell made a career-long 59-yard field goal which also set the Steelers franchise record for the longest field goal.
+On November 8, 2020, in a game at AT&T Stadium against the Dallas Cowboys, Boswell made a then career-long 59-yard field goal, which was also the Steelers franchise record for the longest field goal.
+He finished the 2020 season converting 34 of 38 extra point attempts and 19 of 20 field goal attempts in 13 games.

-2021 season
+2021

 In the fourth quarter of the Steelers' September 19 game against the Las Vegas Raiders, Boswell broke the Heinz Field field goal record with a 56-yard field goal.
-On October 17, 2021, he hit three field goals against the Seattle Seahawks including a 37-yard game-winning field goal in overtime.
-On October 31, 2021, against the Cleveland Browns, Boswell was concussed on a fake field goal attempt.
+On October 17, 2021, he hit three field goals against the Seahawks, including a 37-yard game-winning field goal in overtime.
+On October 31, 2021, against the Browns, Boswell was concussed on a fake field goal attempt.
 The ball was snapped to him, he rolled out right while attempting to pass, and was hit immediately after throwing the ball, which landed incomplete.
-On November 8, 2021, against the Chicago Bears, Boswell missed a PAT in the third quarter, but was 3 for 3 on field goals, hitting a 54-yarder, a 52-yarder, and a game-winning 40-yarder.
+On November 8, 2021, against the Chicago Bears, Boswell missed an extra point in the third quarter, but was 3 for 3 on field goals, hitting a 54-yarder, a 52-yarder, and a game-winning 40-yarder.
+He finished the 2021 season converting 27 of 29 extra point attempts and 36 of 40 field goal attempts in 17 games.

-2022 season
+2022

 On August 1, 2022, Boswell signed a four-year, $20 million contract extension with the Steelers.

-During the season-opener at the Cincinnati Bengals, Boswell missed a 55-yard field goal that would have won the game in overtime which hit the left upright.
+During the season-opener at the Bengals, Boswell missed a 55-yard field goal that would have won the game in overtime which hit the left upright.
 However, he would go on to kick a 53-yard game-winning field goal, converting on three of four field goal attempts in that game.
-Three weeks later, Boswell made a 59-yard field goal against the New York Jets as time expired in the second quarter, making it the longest field goal scored at Acrisure Stadium to date, and tying his career-long.
+Three weeks later, Boswell made a 59-yard field goal against the New York Jets as time expired in the second quarter, making it the longest field goal scored at Acrisure Stadium to date, while also tying his then career long.
 On November 10, 2022, he was placed on injured reserve with a groin injury.
 He was activated on December 10.
+He appeared in 12 games in the 2022 season.
+He converted all 18 extra point attempts and 20 of 28 field goal attempts.

+2023

+In the 2023 season, Boswell appeared in all 17 regular-season games.
+He finished converting 27 of 28 extra point attempts and 29 of 31 field goal attempts.
+Boswell made another postseason start when the Steelers traveled to Highmark Stadium to play against the Buffalo Bills.
+During the game, Boswell successfully kicked two extra point attempts and made a 40-yard field goal as the Steelers ended their season losing 17-31.